ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
->> > A reinstallation will erase all data currently hosted on the VPS (with the exception of additional disks).
+>> > A reinstallation will erase all data currently hosted on the VPS (additional disks excluded).
 >>
 >> > [!primary]
 >> >
 >> > If you have ordered a **Windows** VPS, you can only choose a Windows OS for reinstallation.
 Correspondingly, if Windows was not selected in the order process, it cannot be installed after the VPS is delivered.
 >>
 >>
->> Once the system is installed, you are responsible for implementing the security updates.
-You can find more information [below](#reinstallvps), as well as in our guide on [Securing a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps).
+>> Once an operating system is installed, you assume the responsibility to implement security updates.
+You can find further information [below](#reinstallvps) and in our guide on [how to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps).
 >>
 > Zone / Location
 >>
 >> These sections provide information on the location of your VPS.
-This can be useful for identifying and assessing potential impacts on your service, such as those mentioned in the [incident or maintenance reports](https://bare-metal-servers.status-ovhcloud.com/).
+This might be useful, for example, to identify potential impacts on your service mentioned in [incident and maintenance reports](https://bare-metal-servers.status-ovhcloud.com/).
 >>

 #### Your configuration